GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/03.121-130/09.Behold-the-Lamb-of-God/docs.md

 ---
+title: |
-title: 129.
-Behold the Lamb of God
+    129. Behold the Lamb of God - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 129.
+Behold the Lamb of God.
+Behold the Lamb of God!
+O Thou for sinners slain,  Let it not be in vain  That Thou hast died;  Thee for my Savior let me take,  My only refuge let me make  Thy pierced side.
+    keywords:  |
-    keywords: Church Hymnal, Behold the Lamb of God, Behold the Lamb of God!,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Behold the Lamb of God, Behold the Lamb of God!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 129. BEHOLD THE LAMB OF GOD
+####  Church Hymnal 1941,

 ```txt

 1.
 Behold the Lamb of God!
 O Thou for sinners slain,